A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

-\begin{remark} If $n=2$ and $\Gamma_2$ is the graph with two vertices joined by $2g-2$ edges, it is immediately seen that $ |\mathscr{C}({\Gamma }_2)|$ is a sphere of dimension $2g-4$.
-The corresponding representation is, for $g\neq 2$, the sign representation.
-For $g=2$ we have a zero-dimensional sphere, namely two points, and the relevant representation is that on {\em reduced} homology. \end{remark}
+\begin{remark} If $n=2$ and $\Gamma_{\jc{(1,1)}}$ is the graph with two vertices joined by $2g-2$ edges, it is immediately seen that $ |\mathscr{C}({\Gamma }_{\jc{1,1}})|$ is a sphere of dimension $2g-4$.
+The corresponding representation is, for $g\neq 2$, the sign representation. \jc{Similarly f}or $g=2$ we have a zero-dimensional sphere, namely two points, and the relevant representation is th\jc{e sign representation} on {\em reduced} cohomology.